-While the annual (and interim) period ending 31 December 2014 represents relatively little change for for-profit entities, this is not the case for not-for-profit entities as it is the first annual reporting period to which the new requirements in AASB 10 Consolidated Financial Statements, AASB 11 Joint Arrangements and AASB 12 Disclosure of Interests in Other Entities apply to not-for-profit entities.
-Accordingly, this reporting season is likely to pose significant challenges to preparers and auditors in the not-for-profit sector.
-On a positive note, there are no major IFRSs / AASBs due for implementation over the next couple of years, however entities should start their impact assessment of recently issued IFRS 15 Revenue from Contracts with Customers and IFRS 9 Financial Instruments (2014) sooner rather than later so as to prepare themselves properly for the changes that may be required when adopting these standards on 1 January 2017 and 1 January 2018 (respectively).
+While the annual (and interim) period ending 30 June 2015 represents relatively little change to For Profit entities, this is not the case for Not for Profit entities as it is the first annual reporting period to which the new requirements in AASB 10 Consolidated Financial Statements, AASB 11 Joint Arrangements and AASB 12 Disclosure of Interests in Other Entities apply to Not for Profit entities with a June financial year end.
+Accordingly, this reporting season is likely to pose significant challenges to preparers and auditors in the Not for Profit sector.
+On a positive note, there are no major IFRSs / AASBs due for implementation over the next twelve (12) months, however entities should start their impact assessment of recently issued AASB 15 Revenue from Contracts with Customers and AASB 9 Financial Instruments (2014) sooner rather than later so as to prepare themselves properly for the changes that may be required when adopting these standards on 1 January 2017 and 1 January 2018 (respectively).